sampumon/homebrew/README.md

 ### Caveats

-Requires [PyCrypto] Python library and [RTMPdump] 2.4+ (currently homebrew has 2.3).
-These can be installed with:
+Requires [PyCrypto] Python library and [RTMPdump] 2.4+.

-	easy_install pycrypto
+Latest Homebrew has RTMPdump 2.4.
+If you have 2.3:

-	brew install --HEAD rtmpdump
+	brew update && brew upgrade rtmpdump

+PyCrypto can be installed with:

+	pip install pycrypto

+If you're missing pip:

+	easy_install pip

 Who Are You?
 ------------